 Please note that participants must complete 3 mandatory assignments in the program.
 CREDIT WILL NOT BE GIVEN until the assignments are satisfactorily completed.
 The instructor may ask for a re-submission of an incomplete assignment.
 Please allow up to 5 days for the instructor to review an assignment.
 You may request expedited review by contacting the instructor.

-Exam: This 14-hour course contains an optional offline exam for 1 additional hour of credit.
+Exam: This 14-hour course contains a proctored, offline exam that may be required for credit in some states.
+Please contact your individual state(s) for specific exam requirements or email firstname.lastname@example.org.
 Participants taking the class for the Professional Development Program (see below) are required to complete the exam.
-You will have 90 days from the time that you complete the course to take the proctored exam.
-Testing center locations in your area can be found by clicking on this link: www.pearsonvue.com/ai.
+You will have 90 days from the time that you complete the course to take the proctored, offline exam.
+Testing center locations in your area can be found by clicking on this link:www.pearsonvue.com/ai.

 Appraisal Institute Professional Development Program: